korewaChino/korewaChino/README.md

 I code in Python, C, and Rust; and my favorite programming language is Rust!
 It takes a while to build but the end product is blazing fast!

 I'm also the founder and the maintainer of Ultramarine Linux.
 My specialty is in DevOps engineering.

-## My background

-I started using computers when I was 4 years old.
-The earliest memories of computers were me playing GTA: Vice City and C&C: Red Alert 2 on the neighbour's computer.

-I got into coding when I wanted to write a Discord bot when I was in middle school.
-I started learning Python and JavaScript (which I eventually forgot).
-I later got into coding again when I started using Linux as a daily driver around a year ago.
-I was maintaining Fedora packages and I even had my own Linux Distribution (Ultramarine Linux) which is still active to this day!

-## My beliefs

-I believe in a world where we all do our part to do something for the greater good.
-I believe in the old-school hacker mentality: A meritocracy where we are not judged by our background, age, or social status, but the merits of our own actions.

-It doesn't matter where you come from or what you look like, if you are doing something cool, you're cool to me!

-Personally, I don't believe in the fact that real-world politics should be in programming.
-People should be able to use open-source software to do whatever the hell they want.
-What do you mean you're [trying to stop capitalists and evil people from using your software](https://anticapitalist.software/)?
-[How](https://github.com/jgrey4296/acab/blob/main/LICENSE) [are](https://firstdonoharm.dev/) [you](https://git.pixie.town/thufie/npl-builder) going to enforce that?

-Anyway, rambling aside, I believe that anyone can do whatever the fuck they want with free software.

-## My hobbies

-I play alot of video games, and I do make music sometimes.
-I stream on Twitch once in a while and you can catch me live at [twitch.tv/CupOChino](https://twitch.tv/CupOChino).